 Bio for Tom Isern - Great Plains Historian

 Isern's academic specialty is the history and folklore of the Great Plains of North America, his research and teaching comprising both the American plains and the Canadian prairies.
-He is the author or co-author of six books, including, most recently, Dakota Circle: Excursions on the True Plains, published by the NDSU Institute for Regional Studies.
+He is the author or co-author of six books, as well as the forthcoming Of Land and Sky: History at the Grassroots of the Canadian Prairies, in production at Texas A & M University Press.
 His particular interest is the story of farming, ranching, and rural life on the plains.
 He explores this interest in frequent lectures and concerts for public and professional audiences throughout the region.
 He also writes about it (co-authorship with Jim Hoy) in the weekly (since 1983) newspaper column, Plains Folk, also heard weekly on the statewide public radio service of Prairie Public.

 The Great Plains from Texas to Saskatchewan: Place, Memory, Identity is a National Endowment for the Humanities seminar for school teachers Isern has led in the summers of 2000, 2002, 2004, 2006, and 2008.
 This intensive study experience for master teachers from across the U.S. examines the culture of the plains through the works of Walter P. Webb, Willa Cather, N. Scott Momaday, and Wallace Stegner.